parallel-fs-utils/fs-drift/README.md

 --duration

 Default: 1 -- specify test duration in seconds.
+NOTE: you must run the test long enough for most of the files in the --max-files parameter to have been created, otherwise the workload will be mostly limited to create operations.

 --host-set